The Best City Cars Under £5k in 2025

 Volkswagen is one of the world’s biggest car manufacturers and, because it owns multiple brands, including Seat and Skoda, it can spread the cost of developing new cars across a number of models.

 And so it is with the Volkswagen Up.
 It launched in 2012, around the same time as the Skoda Citigo and the Seat Mii, which use exactly the same mechanical bits.
-Despite the many commonalities between the three cars, the Up is recognisably a Volkswagen, and not just from the badge on the nose and the boot lid.
+Despite the many commonalities between the three cars, the Up is recognisably a sibling of the Volkswagen Golf, and not just from the badge on the nose and the boot lid.
 It has the look and feel of a VW, with neat, conservative styling and a well-ordered interior.

 A 1.0-litre, three-cylinder engine keeps the Up moving.
 Even with the weakest one, there’s plenty of performance for urban environments and it doesn’t feel out of its depth on motorways, either.
-There’s even a hot GTI version, although you’re unlikely to find one of those for less than £5,000.
+And while it’s no sports car, the Up is still surprisingly good fun to drive.
+There’s even a very nippy GTI version, although you’re unlikely to find one of those for less than £5,000.

 Volkswagen Up Review